remcostoeten/hono-analytics/README.md

-# 🔍 Honolytics
+# Honolytics

-A complete analytics solution built with Hono.js, featuring:
+A lightweight analytics solution built with Hono.js featuring:

-- 📊 **Real-time Analytics Collection** - Track pageviews, users, sessions, and custom events
+- **Real-time Analytics Collection** - Track pageviews, users, sessions, and custom events
-- 🎛️ **Hooks** - React hooks for building analytics dashboards with centralized configuration
+- **Hooks** - React hooks for building analytics dashboards with centralized configuration
-- 🚀 **High Performance** - Built on Hono.js for blazing-fast performance
+- **High Performance** - Built on Hono.js for blazing-fast performance
-- 🔒 **Privacy-First** - Self-hosted analytics solution you control
+- **Privacy-First** - Self-hosted analytics solution you control
-- 📱 **Multi-Platform** - Works with React, Next.js, and vanilla JavaScript
+- **Multi-Platform** - Works with React, Next.js, and vanilla JavaScript

+> [!NOTE]
+> Current version (0.1) has no storage included.
+You bring your own server and database.
+In upcomming version I will implement various storage solutions.

 ## Quick Start